cscart/docs/en/cscart_addons/addons/advanced_social_buttons/index.rst

         :alt: applied promotion at checkout
         :width: 300px

-    The **Advanced Social Buttons** add-on will definitely help you convert more customers.
+    The **Social Buttons PRO** add-on will definitely help you convert more customers.

 ========
 Features